-R 338.1824.
-This rule pertains to requirements for licensure by endorsement.
-This rule addition incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada and revises the requirements for verification of licenses held in other jurisdictions.
+R 338.2427.
+This rule pertains to applications for licensure by endorsement.
+It sets forth the requirements for licensure by endorsement.
+The rule revision incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada, including allowing Part I of the Medical Council of Canada Qualifying Examination (MCCQE) to function as a substitute for passing all steps of the USMLE, and revises the requirements for verification of licenses held in other jurisdictions.